EchoMAV/docs/docs/echopilot_ai.md

 ### Streaming telemetry over the network

-As of September, 2023, EchoMAV is provisioning Jetson hardware with a default software configuration which includes setting the Jetson to a static IP address and configuring [mavlink-router](https://github.com/EchoMAV/mavlink-router) to stream telemetry from the autopilot to 10.223.1.10:14550 over UDP.
-If you have an earlier release, you can clone and run `make` per the instructions [here](https://github.com/EchoMAV/mavlink-router).
-The rest of the instructions below assume the Jetson module installed in your EchoPilot AI hardware has been provisioned using our standard mavlink-router setup which includes assigning the Jetson a static IP address.
+As of September, 2023, EchoMAV is provisioning Jetson hardware with software which includes setting the Jetson to a static IP address, installing a web UI and configuring [mavlink-router](https://github.com/EchoMAV/mavlink-router) to stream telemetry from the autopilot to 10.223.1.10:14550 over UDP.
+If you have an earlier release or flash your own image, you can install the default software using the instructions [here](https://github.com/EchoMAV/echopilot_deploy).
+The rest of the instructions below assume the Jetson module installed in your EchoPilot AI hardware has been provisioned using our software installation.

 Default telemetry will stream to `10.223.1.10` using UDP (client mode) port 14550.
 This will allow automatic connection to common Ground Control Stations including QGroundControl and Mission Planner.
 For this to work, your host computer must be set to `10.223.1.10` and the EchoPilot AI must have a [network connection](#configure-the-network) between one of the Ethenret ports and the host computer

-The UDP endpoint can be changed by first [gaining console access](#accessing-the-jetson-via-the-console) and editing `\etc\mavlink-router\main.conf`.
+The telemetry endpoint can be easily changed by using the web UI at https://{IP_ADDRESS} (the recommendeded way), or more advanced users can use the command line by first [gaining console access](#accessing-the-jetson-via-the-console) and then editing `\etc\mavlink-router\main.conf`.
 For example:

 ```
 [UdpEndpoint alpha]